SUPISTA/docs/docs/doc1.md

 ## What is User Designation?

-On the user designation page, you can give a **hierarchy** to various designations of your company, according to you.
-It follows the order **top to bottom** where the designation at the top (ie- Super User) has all the admin rights.
-The hierarchical structure form like a tree, where the upper node is parent to the lower nodes.
+On the user designation page, you can give a **hierarchy** to various designations of your company, as per your need.
+It follows an order **top to bottom** where the designation at the top (ie- Super User) has all the admin rights.
+The hierarchical structure forms like a tree, where the upper node acts as a parent to the lower nodes.
 Thus you can plan accordingly and can provide different access to each designation at various levels.

 ![hierarchy table](./assets/hierarchy-table.png)